jordanjordanb1/jordanjordanb1/README.md

 - 👋 Hi, I’m @jordanjordanb1.
 A full-stack web developer, language enthusist, and travel lover.
-- 📚 Primarily work with the MERN stack.
 - 📖 Currently enrolled in the Cyber Security Career Track at Springboard (Jun 21 - Dec 21)
 - 🌱 Currently learning more about data structures and algorithms on AlgoExperts.io.
-- 🔍 Currently looking for new opportunities.
 - 📫 How to reach me:

   - Email: jordansbarbosa01@gmail.com